ArkV1/DataBundleBuilder/README.md

 # Data Bundle Builder from Firebase Firestore

+Build data bundle from Firestore documents for offline use or for data delivery via CDN

+- [ ] Create CLI interface

-# Requirements
+## Requirements
-Do not forget to install Firebase CLI |
+Do not forget to install Firebase CLI
-  otherwise you will experience authentication problems with no error messages
+  - otherwise you will experience authentication problems with no error messages

-# Notes
+### Notes

 Removing sensitive data from a repository
 ```